What does silicone do for scars?

 • Complementary to Other Treatments

-• Combined Therapies: Silicone can be used with other treatments like laser therapy, corticosteroid injections, or pressure therapy, enhancing their effectiveness.
+• Combined Therapies: Silicone can enhance the effectiveness of other treatments, such as laser therapy, corticosteroid injections, or pressure therapy.

 Safety